Can a Nonprofit Organization Make Money?

 When the average person hears "nonprofit", they assume this to mean "no income".
 In fact, there is an existing stereotype of beleaguered nonprofit workers working for little to no compensation and surviving on passion, with the entity always struggling for cash.

 Of course, this myth is patently untrue.
 Many organizations are perfectly capable of making money, and in fact, count on doing so.
-If a nonprofit wants to be effective in growing and championing their cause, they MUST make money.
-In this article we’ll focus on a few aspects of accounting for nonprofit organizations - more specifically, we will discuss the limits set on earnings, and the rules to know.
+If a nonprofit wants to be effective in growing and championing its cause, they MUST make money.
+In this article we’ll focus on a few aspects of nonprofit accounting, more specifically, we will discuss the limits set on earnings, and the rules to know.

 Here’s what we’ll cover:

 - What are the Limits to Making Money as a Nonprofit?